Teu2/Image-Reader/README.md

 ### Current Features

 * Merges two images into one (for future use when translating whole panels).
-* Translates text image snippets into a desired language.
+* Translates jpn text image snippets into a desired language.
     * Current languages supported: (English, 한국어, Česky, Français)

 ### Planned Features

+* More language sources and targets
-* Translate whole manga panels
+* Translate whole manga, manhua or manhwa panels
     * Use OpenCV to detect speech bubbles which requires Node.js